happypeter/LGCB/book/git_start.md

         my first version

-Never mind if you don't quit get what all these output means, now at least you know you have `README`, not only the latest verion, but also all its revisons are saved there(in `.git`?
+Never mind if you don't quit get what all these output means, now at least you know you have `README`, not only the latest version, but also all its revisions are saved there(in `.git`?
 Right!).

-Good quetions now are:
+Good questions now are:

-- how can I check the differnce between different revisions?
+- how can I check the difference between different revisions?
-- how can I go back to certain point of the history and get the revison I want?
+- how can I go back to certain point of the history and get the revision I want?

 My answer now is you can do these things, really easily, because git was made to